 Legendary Creature — Human Artificer

 : Target artifact creature's controller sacrifices it.
-That player may search his or her library for a noncreature artifact card, put it into play, then shuffle his or her library.
+That player may search their library for a noncreature artifact card, put it onto the battlefield, then shuffle their library.

 Arcum Dagsson Discussion

 I'm definitely not up to date with the cEDH meta, but I have a few suggestions that I think are just better cards:

 You definitely should be running more interaction, especially in these colors.
 I'd recommend trying to fit in at least some of the following: Swan Song , Force of Negation , Flusterstorm , Mental Misstep , Opposition Agent , Pyroblast , Red Elemental Blast .
 If I had to make cuts, I'd start with the Mycosynth Lattice / Nevinyrral's Disk combo, which is slow; Open the Vaults and Refurbish since you don't have much self-mill to make these a speedier option for getting a combo out; and either the Time Sieve / Thopter Assembly combo because it's slow or the Felidar Guardian / Saheeli Rai combo because you don't have many ways to find it and neither piece is especially useful on its own.

 I hope this helps!
 In general I think paring down the list to support 1-2 combo lines using Breya, then shoring up the protection for that combo, will serve you well.